Jenny Shimizu

 Jenny Lynn Shimizu (born June 16, 1967) is an American model and actress.

 Early life

 Shimizu was born in San Jose, California, and raised in Santa Maria.

 Career

-While working as a mechanic, Shimizu was approached to model for the Calvin Klein CK1 fragrance ads and model Calvin Klein fashions.
+While working as a mechanic, Shimizu was approached to model for the Calvin Klein CK1 fragrance advertisements and Calvin Klein fashion.
 She later was featured in the Banana Republic "American Beauty" campaign.